f5devcentral/access-labs/class4/module1/lab01.rst

     |image030|

-This concludes the APM lab on created and deleting APM objects via iControlREST.
+This concludes the APM lab on creating and deleting APM objects via iControlREST.

     |image000|